PSI-Lab/alice-sandbox/meetings/2020_03_13/yeast_model/README.md

 Would it possible that those are also more noisy?
 Since they represent "no difference" than expected.
 But how close to the origin is close?

+## Bigger NN + add regularization

+D-cell paper

+any data pre-processing?

+they also applied loss function to intermediate layers, right?

+12 layers, 2-hot input (we used 2-cold), batch norm after tanh, L2 regularization, intermediate loss (*0.3), mb size 15,000

+how complex is their GO-derived architecture?
+(two different ontology data source: GO: 97181 neurons, CliXO: 22,167 neurons)

+residual?

+dropout?

+## Add one more layer for gi

+## treat as 3-class: no diff, larger, smaller?

+reweight training examples based on gi p-val

 ## Carry-over from last week